Airick73/dream_app/README.md

  ## Why I did this project

- This was a fun project to help me practice JavaScript, express, and API usage and good programming practices like error handling.
+ This was a fun project to help me practice JavaScript, express, API usage and good programming practices like error handling.

 ## Credit